Tutoring

 - Upload a photo/PDF/doc of the problem you’re requesting help with, or be ready to screen share your problem with your tutor.

-- Make sure you can use your microphone and the Text Chat feature.
+- Make sure you can use your microphone and the text chat feature.
 You are not required to use the video function, though it may make it easier to communicate.

-Online tutoring instructions & questions
+Online tutoring instructions and questions

 Please send us feedback (uwbqsc@uw.edu) to let us know what your questions are, what’s working, and on what we can improve.
 Thanks!